What if you don't need to leave your everyday life behind to go deeper?

 I hope you already know by now, this isn’t coaching or life skills.
 There are other, far more talented folks doing that sort of work.

 I bring my experience in going from 'rationalist' to 'wonderer', my background in myth, storytelling, and nature connection to help you reconnect with something real.
-With these lenses, we’ll look at what’s hidden in the chaos of your everyday life, helping you see clearly, feel more deeply, and choose what comes next.
+Through these lenses, we’ll look at your everyday life, helping you see clearly, feel more deeply, and decide what comes next.

-I’m not here to give you life hacks or efficiency tools, this is the work of meaning making so you can free yourself from those repeating, meaningless patterns and ultimately, get to the end of your life with fewer regrets.
+I’m not here to give you life hacks or efficiency tools, this is the work of meaning making for clarity, peace, wisdom and courageso, ultimately you get to the end of your life with fewer regrets.